jay3sh/mepage/_posts/2017-01-31-why-electron-is-best-platform-for-dev.md

 Why Electron is the best development platform?
 ==============================================

-A year ago, when I was making a choice between development environments to develop [Zector](http://zector.io), I evaluated three options Javascript on Electron, Python3 with PyQt, pure C++ 11.
+A year ago, when I was making a choice between development environments to develop [Zector](http://zector.io), I evaluated three options **Javascript on Electron**, **Python3 with PyQt**, **pure C++ 11**.
 I've developed on Electron for over a year now and I'm convinced it was the right choice.
 Here are things I learnt and you will find useful while evaluating Electron for your needs.

 ES6
 -----